sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 * A request might not receive a response.
 * A response is always associated with a specific request instance.
+* A request receives at most a single (logical) response.
 * The order of responses to requests is not guaranteed.
 * A request might become invalid while a response is "in flight" (more on this below).